Six-hour day: Finland

 In 2020, the Finnish Prime Minister Sanna Marin advocated for a change towards implementing a six-hour working day.

 The result of a Finnish study showed positive effects.

 The Communist Party of Finland is advocating for six-hour working day too.

 Italy

 In Italy, the public sector used to have a schedule of 6 hours a day for 6 days a week, i.e. since 8 a.m. to 2 p.m.
 Monday to Saturday.
 Public employees used to be paid less than their private colleagues, as they worked 36 hours per week instead of 40.

 When, starting in the 1980s, pressure increased for a 'long week-end', meaning a free Saturday, in most sectors the 6 hours of Saturdays were moved either by extending ending time at 3:12 p.m. or, most often, to two working afternoons of 3 hours each.
 This solution also prevents public employees to have a second job, that was previously considered acceptable.

 Present-day Communist Party (Italy) advocates for a widespread six-hour workday.
-Their electoral result for last parliament elections, however, has been as low as 0.09%, showing that this measure is not considered a priority by the electorate.
+Their electoral result for last parliament elections, however, has been as low as 0.09%.